streamdp/ccd/README.md

 [![Website ccd.oncook.top](https://img.shields.io/website-up-down-green-red/https/ccd.oncook.top/healthz.svg)](https://ccd.oncook.top/)
 [![GitHub release](https://img.shields.io/github/release/streamdp/ccd.svg)](https://github.com/streamdp/ccd/releases/)

 This microservice is designed to manage real-time and historical cryptocurrency data collection.
-It provides both RESTful and WebSocket endpoints for flexible interaction with currency pair data.
-The service supports the following key functionalities:
+It provides both REST and WebSocket endpoints for flexible interaction with currency pair data.
+The service supports the following key
+functionalities:
+* **Multiple Data Provider Support**: You can choose between **cryptocompare**, **huobi** or **kraken** platform to collect market data.
 * **Worker Management**: You can add, update, list, or remove background workers responsible for collecting data for specific currency pairs.
 These workers handle data pulling at defined intervals.
 * **Symbol Management**: Add, update, list, or delete currency symbols that are tracked by the system.
 * **Price Retrieval**: Fetch the most recent price data for a selected currency pair, including cached data when the data provider is unavailable.
 * **WebSocket Integration**: Provides a WebSocket connection for real-time updates.
 Clients can subscribe or unsubscribe to specific currency pairs using JSON messages like _{"fsym":"BTC","tsym":"USD"}_.
 ## Build app
 ```bash
 $ go build -o ccd .